Sanctions compliance policy – AEROAFFAIRES

 • Nationals of sanctioned countries.

 Unless the proposed business relationship or transaction has been reviewed and approved in accordance with the sanctions review systems and procedures implemented by AEROAFFAIRES.
-For greater certainty, the fact that a country is a sanctioned country, or that a person is a national of the sanctioned country, does not automatically mean that AEROAFFAIRES or its employees may not enter into a business relationship.
+For greater certainty, the fact that a country is a sanctioned country, or that a person is a national of a sanctioned country, does not automatically mean that AEROAFFAIRES or its employees may not enter into a business relationship.

-If in doubt, always seek advice from the AEROAFFAIRES Compliance Officer (compliance@aeroaffaires.com) or the Chief Legal Counsel or COO/Manager without delay.
-From time to time, the employees concerned will be informed by AEROAFFAIRES of the sanctioned countries.
-As sanctions programmes are dynamic and constantly evolving, sanctioned countries can change rapidly; AEROAFFAIRES regularly reviews US, UN and EU sanctions policies and may update the list of sanctioned countries from time to time.
-The person concerned must also ensure that he or she does not enter into any business relationship or transaction directly or indirectly involving sanctioned or targeted countries and their nationals, unless the business relationship or transaction has been reviewed and cleared.
-In accordance with the applicable review procedures and the procedures implemented by each person involved.
-Affiliates should always have systems, processes, policies and procedures in place to ensure compliance with these rules.
-If there is any doubt that a business relationship or transaction of an Affiliate is in breach of this policy, the Affiliate should inform AEROAFFAIRES as soon as possible.
+If in doubt, always seek the advice of AEROAFFAIRES ‘ s Compliance Officer(compliance@aeroaffaires.com) or Chief Legal Counsel or COO/Manager without delay.
+From time to time, affected employees will be informed of sanctioned countries via AEROAFFAIRES.
+As sanctions programs are dynamic and constantly evolving, sanctioned countries can change rapidly; AEROAFFAIRES regularly reviews US, UN and EU sanctions policies and may update the list of sanctioned countries from time to time.
+The person concerned must also ensure that he or she does not enter into any business relationship or transaction directly or indirectly involving sanctioned or target countries and their nationals, unless the business relationship or transaction has been reviewed and authorized.
+In accordance with applicable review procedures and the procedures implemented by each person involved.
+Affiliates must always have systems, processes, policies and procedures in place to ensure compliance with these rules.
+If there is any doubt that an associated person’ s business relationship or transaction is in breach of this policy, the associated person should inform AEROAFFAIRES as soon as possible.

 For the sake of clarity and for the avoidance of doubt :